Infinite chains in the tree of numerical semigroups: Fixing the multiplicity

-\begin{proof} The tree in Figure~\ref{fig:m4-subtree} is self-replicated in the tree of infinite chains of semigroups of multiplicity $4$.
-Moreover, {as observed before,} the numerical semigroups of multiplicity $4$ that are in an infinite chain and do not participate in self-replication are sticks in the tree of semigroups that are in infinite chains.
+\begin{proof} It is clear for $g=3,4$.
+Otherwise, the tree in Figure~\ref{fig:m4-subtree} is self-replicated in the tree of infinite chains of multiplicity $4$ starting at $\{0,4,\rightarrow\}$.
+Moreover, {as observed before,} the numerical semigroups of multiplicity $4$ that are in an infinite chain and do not participate in self-replication are sticks in the tree of semigroups that are in infinite chains. \end{proof}